jchiappa/extreme_rainfall/README.md

 ## Part III: Quality Control
 1. Run `04_qc_params.py` to compute relevant quality control parameters for each preliminary event.
 Takes several minutes.
 2. Run `05_qc.py` to create and apply QC conditions.
 Will be applied to entire dataset regardless of resuming.
+Currently uses QC methods described in Chiappa et al. (2024) supporting information.

 ## Part IV: Additional Attributes and Auto-Classification
 1. Run `06_exceedance_attrs.py` to calculate attributes on the exceedance arrays.
 Takes several minutes.